Of Commerce, Counsel & the Coin

 $9 trillion AUM, passive indexing

-The silent twin.
-Holds material positions in almost every name in the S&P 500, including, by an arrangement no novelist would dare invent, in BlackRock itself.
-The ownership is circular and the diagram is uncomfortable.
+The trio’s silent twin holds material positions in almost every name in the S&P 500, including, by an arrangement no novelist would dare invent, in BlackRock itself, which makes the ownership circular and the diagram uncomfortable.

 Institution